Collaboration. Negotiation. Mediation.

 Call today for a consultation regarding Collaborative Divorce and other process options for resolving your family dispute respectfully.
 (Each party must have their own trained Collaborative attorney.)

-When the issues are straight forward, information is readily available, each party is emotionally ready to seek resolution and there is some measure of communication, then negotiating an acceptable resolution, signing a property settlement agreement and seeking an uncontested divorce may be an option.
+When the issues are straight forward, information is readily available, each party is emotionally ready to seek resolution and there is some measure of communication, then negotiating an acceptable resolution, signing a Separation & Property Settlement Agreement and seeking an uncontested divorce may be an option.
 Call today for a consultation to determine which process option is right for you and your family.
 (In Virginia, one attorney may only represent one spouse in a divorce.)